 Connect the Tactile Reader with Blue-Bot

-The Tactile Reader sends directions to the Blue-Bot through the use of directional tiles placed in the tray.
+The Tactile Reader sends directions to the Blue-Bot using directional tiles placed in the tray.

-Connect the Tactile Reader to the Blue-Bot.
-Turn the Tactile Reader and the Blue-Bot on.
-Press the connection button on Tactile Reader (this is the blue button).
-The Blue-Bot’s eyes will turn blue, signifying it is connected to the Tactile Reader.
+To connect the Tactile Reader to the Blue-Bot, turn on both the Tactile Reader and Blue-Bot.
+Press the connection button on Tactile Reader (the blue button).
+Blue-Bot’s eyes will turn blue, signifying it is connected to the Tactile Reader.

 Frequently Asked Questions